For A Future Without Cancer

 Their work helps people understand how diet, nutrition, body weight, and physical activity can affect cancer risk.

-Through this expedition, Agis will help share that knowledge across Europe, through stories, food, cycle rides, and community events.
+Through this expedition, Agis helps share that knowledge across Europe through stories, food, cycle rides, community events, and conversations from the road.

 Every year, cancer kills over 1.3 million people across Europe.